bgordon01/video-streamer/README.md

 ## Improvements I could have made

 - I could have implemented better unit as well as e2e testing
+- Better responsive styling for mobile and tablet devices
 - I could have implemented better error handling, i.e. use an inteceptor, similarly to how the loader works

 ## Things I would have approached differently had I had more time

 - Implement a better API layer
 - Paging, sorting and searching via the user interface
-- Improved the build process and added a basic express server to render the dist files
+- Improved the build process and deployment pipeline
+- Added a basic express server to render the dist files